10 Great Books for Sustainable Investors

 Five Older Books to Keep in Mind

-The Complete Idiot's Guide to Socially Responsible Investing by Ken Little: Little, a veteran financial writer and editor, presents an approachable and easy to understand introduction to socially responsible investing.
+The Complete Idiot's Guide to Socially Responsible Investing by Ken Little: Little, a veteran financial writer, and editor present an approachable and easy to understand introduction to socially responsible investing.

 The SRI Advantage by Peter Camejo: Camejo, an experienced investment adviser specializing in socially responsible investing, argues that SR investors need not sacrifice performance for their beliefs.
 He presents evidence that SRI has outperformed financially, explains why outperforms, and then examines what it all means for investment professionals, investors, pension funds, and community/non-profit groups.